Duchy of Parma and Piacenza: The consolidation of the duchy

-These were difficult years for the duchy, in addition to the terrible plague of 1630 which decimated the population, the new duke maintained an army of 6,000 infantry, and to finance it he forced his subjects into severe deprivation, getting into debt with bankers and merchants.
+These were difficult years for the duchy, whose population was decimated by the terrible plague of 1630.
+In addition, to finance his army of 6,000 infantry the new duke forced his subjects into severe deprivation, getting into debt with bankers and merchants.
 Despite the high expenses incurred, his first campaign was negative: Piacenza was occupied by Spanish troops, Odoardo's troops were defeated in the territory of Parma by Francesco I d'Este, Duke of Modena, and he was forced to sign a peace treaty with Spain under which, once the alliance with France was dissolved, he would have evacuated Piacenza.

 On his death in Piacenza on 11 September 1646 at the age of 34, the duchy passed to his son Ranuccio II.
 For two years the regency was exercised by Odoardo's widow, Margherita de' Medici and his brother Cardinal Francesco Maria Farnese, until Ranuccio II reached the age of eighteen.
 In 1691 the Duchy of Parma was invaded by the Imperial army and plundered by the four thousand soldiers who arrived in Parma with women and children; not only their maintenance fell on the subjects, but rape, abuse, and violence followed one another without respite.
 Ranuccio II made many works to improve the situation of his subjects, but the contrast between the carefree life of the court and the coffers of the treasury was truly remarkable.
 To meet the expenses of the court, the duke taxed everything except ecclesiastical income.
 During his reign, Ranuccio II acquired many precious paintings and volumes.
 He also moved most of the Farnese Collection from Rome to Parma.
 In 1688 the new Ducal Theater was inaugurated.

 Ranuccio II's eldest son, Odoardo (1666-1693), married Countess Palatine Dorothea Sophie of Neuburg in 1690.
 They had two children: Alessandro (1691-1693) and Elisabeth (1692-1766).

 On 11 December 1694, Ranuccio II died suddenly.
 His sixteen-year-old second son Francesco succeeded as duke.
 He married Dorothea, the widow of his brother.